 All women teams playing a scheduled USTA night league match should have the maximum number of required courts available at match time.
 This is to avoid players having to be out at night any later than necessary.
 Matches can be played earlier than the scheduled match time if courts are available and both captains agree.

 A player may not use electronic devices such as cell phones or any device capable of receiving communication.

 Format of Play

 Team format for the Adult 18 & Over shall be two individual singles and three individual doubles matches for 3.0, 3.5, 4.0, and 4.5 levels.
-For 2.5 and 5.0+ levels the format shall be one individual singles and two individual doubles.
-The Adult 40 & Over can have either a 4-line format of 1 individual singles and three individual doubles or a 5-line format of 1 individual singles and 4 individual doubles for 3.0, 3.5, 4.0 and 4.5+ levels depending on the majority vote of the team captains for each level.
-If the vote results in a tie the LLC will vote to break the tie.
+For 2.5 and 5.0 levels the format shall be one individual singles and two individual doubles.
+The Adult 40 & Over format is 1 individual singles and three individual doubles for 3.0, 3.5, 4.0 and 4.5 levels.
 The format for all other leagues (Mixed Doubles, Combo Doubles, and Tri-Level) is three individual doubles.
 A team will be awarded a point for each individual match won.